MicrosoftDocs/visualstudio-docs/mac/2017/installation.md

 For working with iOS in Visual Studio you need the following pieces:

 - a Mac with macOS Sierra 10.12 or above
-- Xcode 8.3 or above.
+- Xcode 9.3 or above.
 The latest stable version is usually recommended.
 - An Apple ID.
 If you don't have an Apple ID already you can create a new one at https://appleid.apple.com.
 It's necessary to have an Apple ID for installing and signing into Xcode.

-> [!NOTE]
-> Visual Studio 2019 for Mac preview is [now available for installation](installation.md?view=vsmac-2019) and testing.

 ## Install